convos-chat/convos/README.md

     # Start up the backend
     $ ./vendor/bin/carton exec script/convos backend &

+## Upgrading Convos

+To get the latest version of covos, you can run the install script above again from the parent directory of your convos-release directory, and it will download a newer version and overwrite your installation.
+Before you do this, make sure to stop the running application, then start it again once you've updated.
+Note that if we've changed the schema, Convos will ask you to upgrade it before you can start the app. to do this, run

+    $ ./script/convos upgrade

+From the convos-release folder.
+This should automatically update your schema to the latest version.

+Note that if you downloaded convos using git, you should do `git pull` instead of using the install script.

 ## Architecture principles
 * Keep it easy to install
 * Keep the JS simple and manageable
 * Use Redis to manage state / publish subscribe
 * Archive logs in plain text format, use ack to search them.

 ## Authors